mchua/prelim/table_of_contents.md

 * Cognitive Apprenticeship is my theoretical starting point
  * CogApp is my a priori theory
  * CogApp is a temporary scaffolding; I'm using it until something better comes along, and expect to end up with something different
+ * CogApp is like the "novice" (Dreyfuss) Mad Libs version; I'm going for haiku
  * Looking for opportunities to make CogApp fall apart (very poststructural of me)
  * CogApp makes thinking visible in a community in action
 * Cognitive Apprenticeship codes